walmav/spire-katacoda/app-envoy/step1.md

 # Deploy SPIRE server and agent

-This demo uses a script to deploy SPIRE into the environment, using a join token to attest the agent.
-See the `SPIRE using join tokens in docker` scenario to learn more about this and manually go through what this scenario does automatically.
+When this page is displayed, a script starts to deploy SPIRE into the environment, using a join token to attest the agent.
+See the *SPIRE using join tokens in docker* scenario to learn more about this and manually go through what this scenario does automatically.

+**Please wait until you see a SPIRE registration entry (`Entry ID :
+...`) and a shell prompt (`host01 $`) before continuing.**

 # Logs

+As you go through this demo, you may want to check the SPIRE Server and Agent logs to see how various actions affect each of them.

 To view the `spire-server` log: